 Due to the COVID-19 pandemic, only current community members are allowed on campus.
 However, the WCL Admissions team has created a virtual tour video (audio description version) to give you a sense of our beautiful campus.

 Can I meet with an Admissions Counselor?

-We encourage you to visit our campus for an Admissions Information Session led by an admissions staff member and a current student.
-If you have questions that you do not feel comfortable asking in a small group, you may contact your Admissions Counselor to set up an individual meeting.
-If you have an important concern that requires immediate assistance, you may also call our front desk at 202-274-4101.
+We encourage you to connect with us virtually for an Admissions Information Session led by an admissions representative and one to two current students.
+If you have questions that you do not feel comfortable asking in a small group, you may contact one of our admissions representatives to set up an individual meeting through Calendly.

 Is there on-campus housing for AUWCL students?